FreddeFrallan/Non-Residual-Prompting/README.md

 ### Requirements
 The packages can be found in the requirements file.
-The only strong requirement is to use the version  4.8.1 from the transformer package.
+The only strong requirement is to use the version  **transformers==4.8.1**.

 `pip install -r requirements.txt`
 ## Usage